magicblock-labs/conjunto/transwise/README.md

 # Summary

-This crate provides a few important capabilities

-- Provides conversions between account information types
-- Can compute an `Endpoint` from any account information types
+Provides conversions between account information types Can compute an `Endpoint` from any account information types

 # Details